mkeke/2021-knuts-kabal/readme.md

 A card is either rendered face down (in the deck) or face up (on the "table").
 A card facing up has a visible suit and rank.

+## Options

+Section that can be shown or hidden.
+Contains icons to restart, toggle hints and a link to the Github repo.